 3-4 romaine leaves

 1 handful spinach

 1 small cucumber

 1 lemon, skin removed

 1-2 inch piece of ginger (optional, but recommend if weather is cool and joints are swollen)

 Add ingredients, one at a time, into your juicer and drink up.
 If you don't have a juicer you can add 1 cup of purified water to a high powered blender like a vitamix and blend all the ingredients until smooth.
 I recommend removing the celery threads (requires a bit of patience) and the kale stem.
 Blend the leaves first and then add in everything else.

-romaine, bok chow, spinach, cucumber, green apple, celery, kale leaf, parsley, lemon, ginger (optional, but recommend if weather is cool).
+romaine, bok choy, spinach, cucumber, green apple, celery, kale leaf, parsley, lemon, ginger (optional, but recommended if weather is cool and joints are aching).